geotools/geotools/docs/user/library/jts/snap.rst

 * Use of a spatial index to cache features in memory and search efficiently.

-* Directly accessing the powerful methods in JTS that like behind the familiar Geometry class methods.
+* Going beyond the familiar JTS Geometry class methods and making direct use of other classes.

 Related material: